 First off.....IT WOULDN'T DARE!
 But......When there is an outdoor show and it rains, the show WILL go on!
-The first 30 PAID tickets will be seated inside.
-Ticket #31+ (also known as "Sunshine Tickets") will get a full refund.
+The first 30 PAID donations will be seated inside. #31+ (also known as "Sunshine Tickets") will get a full refund.
 I keep track of the Sunshine Ticket list in order of purchase.
 If any of the first 30 need to re-sell their tickets they will be offered, in order of reservation, to those on the Sunshine Ticket List.
 The no refund policy applies to those on the Sunshine List if the concert is held outdoors.
 I don’t schedule shows in the winter months.
 Are you kidding?
-I stress enough over selling the tickets, let alone worrying about getting snowed out!
+I stress enough over filling the seats, let alone worrying about getting snowed out!

 Who Has Played at Borrowed House Concerts?

 Here's the GROWING list of amazing artists who have played the BHC Stage